-5.1 FIWARE for Industry
+5.1 FIWARE for INDUSTRY

-The FIWARE Foundation drives the definition of key open standards that enable the development of portable and interoperable smart solutions in a faster, easier, and affordable way.
+FIWARE Foundation drives the definition of key open standards that enable the development of portable and interoperable smart solutions in a faster, easier and affordable way.

-From a technical perspective, FIWARE provides a curated framework of open-source software components that can be assembled and combined with other third-party platform components to build platforms and smart solutions.
+From a technical perspective, FIWARE brings a curated framework of Open-Source software components which can be assembled together and combined with other third-party platform components to build platforms and smart solutions.

-FIWARE facilitates digital transformation by fostering innovation in multiple application domains, such as manufacturing and utilities, through three main principles:
+It eases the digital transformation by fostering smart organizations' innovation in multiple application domains - as manufacturing, utilities, etc. - thankful to three main principles:

-- Facilitating interoperability and data exchange through smart usage of data, using de facto standardized data models in combination with standard APIs for data management and exchange. - Enabling interoperable software implementations for context information management and big data services, avoiding industrial data silos, supporting IoT connections, and facilitating edge implementation through standard architectures and open-source software components. - Enabling easy plug-and-play integration with third-party solutions and services, avoiding vendor lock-in scenarios.
+- Facilitating interoperability and data exchange through a smart usage of data, using data models de facto standardized in combination with Standard APIs for data management and exchange. - Enabling interoperable software implementations for Context Information Management and Big Data services, avoiding industrial data silos, supporting the connection to IoT and facilitating the implementation at the edge, thankful to standard architectures and Open-Source software components. - Enabling easy plug&play integration with 3rd party solutions and services, avoiding any vendor lock-in scenario.

-FIWARE supports the adoption of its agile approach and related open-source components through a FIWARE marketplace and a related catalogue, where portable and interoperable solutions are available to the community.

-In 2015, the manufacturing domain was part of the launch of the FIWARE for Industry (F4I) initiative to address the needs of manufacturing industry business scenarios, which later evolved into a domain-agnostic "Powered by FIWARE" concept.
+FIWARE supports the adoption of its agile approach and the related Open-Source components thankful to a FIWARE marketplace and a related Catalogue, where the portable and interoperable solutions are available to the community.
+In 2015, the manufacturing domain has been part of the launch of the FIWARE for Industry (F4I) initiative, to help the needs of Manufacturing Industry business scenarios, afterwards evolved in a domain agnostic "Powered by FIWARE" concept.

-Any "powered by FIWARE" platform or solution is based on the presence of a main and mandatory component, the FIWARE Orion Context Broker Generic Enabler, which manages context information, performs updates, and provides access to the context.
+Any "Powered by FIWARE" platform or solution is based on the presence of a main and mandatory component, the FIWARE Orion Context Broker Generic Enabler, which is capable to manage context information, perform any update and bring access to the context.

-As depicted in Figure 7, the FIWARE Context Broker enables:
+As depicted in Figure 6, the FIWARE Context Broker represents a cornerstone with which it is possible to:

-- Capturing updates from the Internet of Things, robots or third-party systems and translating required actuations, if necessary. - Supporting usage control and even publishing or monetising managed context data. - Supporting end-users in their digital transformation path through the smart behaviour of FIWARE applications and their capabilities of advanced processing, analysis, and visualisation of context information.
+- capture updates by the Internet of Things, Robots or 3rd Party systems and translating required actuations, if necessary; - support usage control and even publish or monetize managed context data; - support the end-users in their digital transformation path, thankful to the smart behavior of FIWARE applications and their capabilities of advanced processing, analysis and visualization of context information.